Single-Layer Sustainable System for Breakwater Protection

 The ERDC Coastal and Hydraulics Laboratory (CHL) developed and patented CORE-LOC® Concrete Armoring in 1996 to provide reliable navigation and shore protection structures in high wave-energy environments.
 As a cost-effective system for breakwater protection, CORE-LOC® dissipates the maximum amount of wave energy with the least amount of concrete.
 This helps protect long-term investments in the performance and durability of marine infrastructure.

 Superior Stability and Structural Integrity

-Designed to withstand the harshest of wave climates, CORE-LOC® is one of the most popular concrete armoring units for both new construction and repair of existing concrete-armored slopes.
+Designed to withstand the harshest of wave climates, CORE-LOC® is a popular concrete armoring unit for both new construction and repair of existing concrete-armored slopes.
 Benefits include:

 - Minimizes total construction expenses and risks

 - Requires little to no maintenance for the life of the project

 CORE-LOC® provides a high efficiency system for breakwater protection:

 - Dissipates wave energy with the minimal amount of concrete

 - Reduces costs by as much as 50 percent over many other popular concrete armoring units